Windows XP feels like home

 Installation

-I'm using vanilla XP SP3, without addons such as XomPie.
+I will focus on vanilla XP SP3, without addons such as XomPie or One-Core-API.

 I don't think it's a very good idea to install XP on an SSD and I didn't want to repartition the disk and dual boot anyway, so I swapped my laptop's SSD for an old 500 GB HDD that I had lying around.
 I couldn't figure out how to install it from USB, so I just burned a DVD with the installation media.
 It was a surprise for me to note that a vanilla XP disc has no drivers for SATA, so it was essential to disable AHCI in the BIOS and boot in compatibility (IDE) mode, because the installation program kept blue screening after loading drivers when booting normally.
 Luckily, it was an easy fix and the OS installed as normal after that.